Skip to main content

 4. Submit application.

-5. Complete application interview.
+5. Complete the application interview.

 6. Pay visa costs on receipt of visa.

 Although you can start the process from your home country, you must apply for the visa in person in Israel.
-You should allow 2 to 4 months for the entire process, and should enter Israel and remain on a valid B-2 tourist visa during this time.
+You should allow 2 to 4 months for the entire process and should enter Israel and remain on a valid B-2 tourist visa during this time.

 You will be asked to present the following documents: